 At two to five days after admission for cases and at clinic visits for controls.

 - Socioeconomic status; smoking history; history of hypertension, diabetes and hypercholesterolemia; family history of cardiovascular disease; dietary intake; types of fat or oils used in cooking; nutritional supplement use and physical activity by interview

-- Anthropometric measures (height, weight and hip and waist circumferences) to determine body mass index (body mass index) and waist-hip ratio.
+- Anthropometric measures (height, weight and hip and waist circumferences) to determine body mass index (BMI) and waist-hip ratio.
 Waist and hip were measured using a standardized tape measure with waist taken at the midpoint between the costal margin and ileac crest and hip measures at the widest circumference.

 - Food-frequency questionnaires (FFQ) were used to obtain a measure of long-term dietary intake.
 It followed the format of the Harvard FFQ except that the response categories were open-ended.
 There was a separate FFQ for New Delhi and Bangalore because of the regional differences in food intake.